Building Hope 365 - Fall 2018

 Join Us This Fall!

-Project Mexico is a now offering 1 to 4-day volunteer experiences like no other.
-For both individual and groups, hope builders will spend a long weekend with us at the Ranch painting houses or assembling panels for family homes for the 2019 Build Season.
+Project Mexico is a now offering an experience like no other.
+For both individual and groups, hope builders will spend a long weekend with us at the Ranch building homes, painting houses, assembling panels for family homes for the 2019 Build Season.

 This is a wonderful way to live your faith, reconnect with friends and make a lasting impact.

-Register today to reserve your spot and receive a PROJECT MEXICO sweatshirt!
+Register today to reserve your spot and receive a PROJECT MEXICO t-shirt!

 The difference a few miles make

 “I always feel a renewed sense of life and in my faith while here.
 Thank you so much!”